Marc Bulger: 2004

 Bulger's performance in 2003 solidified his position as the Rams' starting quarterback.
 Warner was released in June 2004, and the Rams signed Bulger to a four-year, $19.1 million contract.
 The Rams went 8–8 in 2004, narrowly losing the division to the heavily favored Seattle Seahawks, but earned a wild-card berth in a mediocre NFC.

 The Rams defeated Seattle for a third time in the wild-card round, but lost the following week at the hands of the Atlanta Falcons in the Divisional Round by a wide 17–47 margin.

 2005

 On October 17, against the Indianapolis Colts, Bulger injured his right shoulder.
-After missing two games, he returned to the field on November, 20 against the Arizona Cardinals where he re-injured his shoulder.
-He was then placed on IR on Christmas Day in 2005.
-He finished the 2005 season with 14 Touchdowns, nine Interceptions and a 94.4 passer rating.
+After missing two games, he returned to the field on November 20 against the Arizona Cardinals where he re-injured his shoulder.
+He was then placed on IR on Christmas Day.
+He finished the 2005 season with 14 touchdowns, nine interceptions and a 94.4 passer rating.

 2006

 On September 10, 2006, in a game against the Denver Broncos, Bulger reached 1,000 completions faster than any quarterback in NFL history.
-Bulger achieved this in 45 games, two games less than ex-Rams QB Kurt Warner.
+Bulger achieved this in 45 games, two games fewer than ex-Rams QB Kurt Warner.
 Drew Bledsoe and Peyton Manning needed 48 games, and it took Dan Marino 49.